DarrickFauvel/bbc-news-clone-solo-scrimba-250115/README.md

 Solve the CSS grid challenge presented in the BBC News Clone solo project.

 ### Scrimba Course Reference
 The specific Scrimba course related to this Solo Project (PRO) is "BBC News Clone".
-It can be found at https://scrimba.com/s04vckm.
+It can be found at [Solo Project (PRO) - BBC New Clone](https://scrimba.com/s04vckm).

+### What is a Solo Project?
-A Scrimba "Solo Project" is a self-guided project that requires the learner to complete the project on their own based on the instructions and project requirements given at the starting point.
+A self-guided project that requires the learner to complete the project on their own based on the instructions and project requirements given at the start.

 ---